 People bitch and moan about the prices here, but I can’t see why.
 Chris Salans, who trained with Thomas Keller, inter alia, serves outstanding, creative dégustation menus in a dazzling, tranquil garden in leafy Campuhan.
 The cooking is modernist European with Balinese flavours, and this food in this setting would cost at least four times the price in most parts of the world.

 A low-key environment for extremely creative cooking, courtesy of Ray Adriansyah and Eelke Plasmeijer.
 The food is beautifully presented, and based almost entirely on local ingredients, hence the name.
-Dinner is dégustation-only and often booked up weeks in advance due to the TripAdvisor factor – lunch is à la carte, and it’s usually easy to get a table round 12 or 2.30.
+The dégustation-only sittings are often booked up weeks in advance, a situation that their position as best restaurant in Indonesia on Asia’s 50 Best is not likely to ameliorate.
+Order the 7-course dégustation, which comes in omnivore and herbivore, with the drink pairings.

 Room 4 Dessert

 Will Goldfarb is the pastry chef’s pastry chef, a texture fiend who speaks at conferences around the world.
-Opposite NEKA and a couple of doors down from Nuri’s, Room 4 Dessert is his new dessert bar, and if a nine-course sharing dégustation, or perhaps a cocktail-dessert pairing, is your idea of fun, you’re in the right place.
-It’s open from 7pm till late.
+Opposite NEKA and not far from Mozaic, Room 4 Dessert is a sexy contemporary dessert and cocktail bar.
+If a nine-course sharing dégustation, or perhaps a cocktail-dessert pairing, is your idea of fun, you’ve come to the right place.
+It’s open from 7pm till late, and the drinks, many with housemade spirits, are amaze.

 Ubud’s Best Speciality Restaurants